code-collabo/node-mongo-cli/README.md

 Feel free to ask questions concerning anything not clear on this topic if you have any.
 Just [ask your question(s) in the comment here](https://github.com/code-collabo/node-mongo-cli/issues/29), or in the comment under the issue you wish to work on and you'll be attended to.

+_Tag **@Ifycode** in the comment, otherwise she won't receive a notification and therefore may not know that you wrote._

 [Report or find issues to work on here](https://github.com/code-collabo/node-mongo-cli/issues).

 ## Related repositories